 What would you do with the extra money if you didn’t have to pay off your student loans?
 That’s the big question we’re asking in our #PayMyStudentLoans Contest.
 There are so many good answers to this question, but we want to know yours.

 All you have to do is submit your response with an essay of 250 words or less or a YouTube video of 60 seconds or less.
-The deadline is January 31, 2020.
-The grand prize winner will be notified on or around April 1, 2020.
+The deadline is June 30, 2020.

 For more details and to enter today for your chance to win, click here or click through the image below.